EgrSlv/ML3_Validation/README.md

 2. Introduction — do all the preprocessing from the previous lesson
    1. Read all the data.
    2. Preprocess the "Interest Level" feature.
-   3. Create features:  'Elevator', 'HardwoodFloors', 'CatsAllowed', 'DogsAllowed', 'Doorman', 'Dishwasher', 'NoFee', 'LaundryinBuilding', 'FitnessCenter', 'Pre-War', 'LaundryInUnit', 'RoofDeck', 'OutdoorSpace', 'DiningRoom', 'HighSpeedInternet', 'Balcony', 'SwimmingPool', 'LaundryInBuilding', 'NewConstruction', 'Terrace'.
+   3. Create features:  'Elevator', 'HardwoodFloors', 'CatsAllowed', 'DogsAllowed', 'Doorman', 'Dishwasher', 'NoFee', 'LaundryinBuilding', 'FitnessCenter', 'Pre-War', 'LaundryinUnit', 'RoofDeck', 'OutdoorSpace', 'DiningRoom', 'HighSpeedInternet', 'Balcony', 'SwimmingPool', 'LaundryInBuilding', 'NewConstruction', 'Terrace'.

 3. Implement the next methods:
    1. Split data into 2 parts randomly with parameter test_size (ratio from 0 to 1), return training and test samples.